tacomilkshake/express-uncapitalize/README.md

 express-uncapitalize
 ====================

-A quite simple Express middleware module that will redirect user HTTP requests that contain uppercase letters, to the same URL in lowercase form.
+A quite simple Node.js/Express middleware module that will redirect user HTTP requests that contain uppercase letters, to the same URL in lowercase form.

 This is primarily to ensure that dynamic routes (using dynamic parameters, e.g. :username) will be interpreted in their lowercase form.
-Some would argue that user input should be normalized individually, but I found this to be quicker, simpler overall solution to a bunch of code to normalize URL parameter input.
+Some would argue that user input should be normalized individually, but I found this to be a quicker, simpler  solution to writing code that normalizes URL parameters.

-A 301 redirect is used to ensure that search engines treat the lowercase form of your URLs to be the canonical versions; this is important for SEO.
+This is also good for SEO (by ensuring there is single canonical URL for all of your content).
+A 301 redirect is used to ensure that search engines treat the lowercase form of your URLs as the canonical version.

 [View this project on npmjs.org](https://npmjs.org/package/express-uncapitalize)